vunxiuxuan/X-UniTech/README.md

 ---

-# Performance video

-# 1.0 Mobility Management

-## 1.1 Design of the self-driving car

-## 1.2 Chassis of the self-driving car

-## 1.3 Building of the self-driving car

-# 2.0 Power and Sense Management

-## 2.1 Power source

-## 2.2 Sensors

-## 2.3 Build Of Materials (BOM)

-## 2.4 Wiring diagram

-# 3.0 Obstacle Management

-## 3.1 Open Challenge

-## 3.2 Obstacle Challenge

-# 4.0 Engineering Factors

-# 5.0 Improvement and Enhancement

-# Credits

-# Appendix 1.
-The Building Instruction of the Self-Driving Car

-# Appendix 2.
-Open Challenge Programming

-# Appendix 3.
-Obstacle Challenge Programming

 # Introduction
 This engineering documentation details comprehensive aspects of the car’s mobility management, power and sensor systems, obstacle detection and avoidance, construction design, integration of third-party sensors, and the improvements that were made throughout our preparation for the World Robot Olympiad (WRO) Open Championship in Manila, Philippines 2025 under the Future Engineers Category.